Sweden - Global health

-Sweden’s bilateral health ODA increased between 2016 and 2017.
-It went from US$206 million to US$248 million, driven by significant increases in funding for reproductive health care, and for basic health care.
-According to government data, it increased again in 2018 to SEK2.2 billion (US$258 million).
-Based on OECD data, funding for reproductive health made up 45% of total bilateral funding in 2017, a share that went up to 58% in 2018 according to government data.
-Basic health care is the second-largest sector of bilateral health ODA (18% in 2017, OECD), followed by medical research (13%) and health policy and administrative management (8%).
-Health (SRHR and other health programs) is currently a priority sector in twelve country strategies (see box).
+Sweden’s bilateral health ODA is disbursed in line with its priorities.
+Funding for reproductive health made up 43% of total bilateral funding in 2018 (US$105 million), a share that went up to 63% in 2019 according to government data.
+Basic health care is the second-largest sector of bilateral health ODA (18% in 2018), followed by medical research (14%) and health policy and administrative management (9%).
+Health (SRHR and other health programs) is currently a priority sector in 14 country strategies (see box) and strengthening SRHR will be a priority for the upcoming country strategies in Kenya and Bolivia.

 - Democratic Republic of the Congo